Ch. 7 The Interview, 12th-Eng

 6. What did Lewis Carrol, Kipling and H.G.Wells think about the interview?

 Ans.
 Lewis Carrol never consented to be interviewed.
 He took it as horror.
 Rudyard Kipling considered it a crime, an assault and a cowardly act.
 H.G.
-Wells took it as 'interviewing ordeal'.
+Wells took it as an 'interviewing ordeal'.
 Once he himself interviewed Joseph Stalin, the Russian leader.

 7. What does Umberto Eco say about the success of his book 'The Name of the Rose'.

 Ans.
 Umberto Eco says that he loved his novel 'The Name of the Rose'.
-He says that the success of a book is always a mystery. no one can predict it.
+He says that the success of a book is always a mystery.
+No one can predict it.
 The author has given an advance to publish 3000 copies.
 But in the end, it sold two-three million.

 Long Answer